Atlanta Jackknife Truck Accident Lawyers

-Everything You Need to Know About Jackknife Accidents & Compensation in Georgia
+Everything You Need to Know About Atlanta Jackknife Accidents and Compensation

-"Jackknife accident" is the name given to a crash in which a tractor-trailer or other vehicle that bends in one or more places becomes folded over on itself, making it look like a partially-unfolded pocketknife.
-Jackknifing usually occurs when a semi tractor hauling a trailer skids.
-During the skid, the weight of the trailer pushes the tractor from behind, swinging the back end of the tractor around and pushing the trailer forward until the tractor and trailer are nearly facing one another.
+"Jackknife accident" is the name given to a crash in which a tractor-trailer or other vehicle that bends in one or more places becomes folded over on itself, making it look like a partially unfolded pocketknife.
+Jackknifing usually occurs when a semi-tractor hauling a trailer skids.
+During the skid, the weight of the trailer pushes the tractor from behind and pivots at a 90-degree angle, forming an L-shape.
+When this occurs, multiple lanes of traffic can be impacted.

 Mechanical failures, including brake failures, can also cause a large truck to skid and jackknife.
 Unfortunately, since trucking companies make their living by keeping their trucks in service as long as possible, large trucks often travel on the road for longer periods than they should without appropriate maintenance.
 This increases the risk of breakdowns and mechanical failures.
 Improper maintenance or defective parts can also lead to brake failure or other mechanical failures, which can cause a jackknife accident.

 When a truck jackknifes, the trailer whips around to that it is at a 90-degree angle with the cab.
 On a single lane road, this puts the truck in danger of colliding with nearby buildings, trees, and guardrails.
 On a multi-lane highway, the truck could slam into other vehicles, causing a massive pile-up and unimaginable damage.
 Jackknife accidents often cause catastrophic injuries to those unlucky enough to be involved.
 Common injuries include:

 - Broken and fractured bones

 - Amputations or loss of limbs

 - Brain damage